Your Guide to Rugby Betting

 Rugby League Betting

 The extended coverage is great news for armchair fans and has led to an increase in popularity.
-More people are watching rugby than ever before.
+More people are watching the rugby than ever before.
 This started with the big international events that always had a steady following.
 Take the Six Nations for example.
 Casual fans would flock to support their favourite teams at the end of winter, watching coverage, going to the stadium, buying rugby tops and attempting to hold a conversation about the sport with those more loyal to the cause.

 More rugby on TV made it easier for them to stick around and, having been introduced to the sport through the Six Nations, they’d then follow the likes of the Premier League or Heineken Cup.
 It was great for the sport’s reputation and resulted in bigger crowds at matches and an increased TV audience for the big games on weekends.